Listen to this blog post which will, at a future date, be added to The Explanation Podcast

 - I believe with perfect faith that there will be a revival of the dead at the time when it shall please the Creator, Blessed be His name, and His mention shall be exalted for ever and ever.

-As you can see, at the above link, there are various version of this Creed.
-Indeed, there are dozens of version of Christian Creeds and Confessions of Faith.
-There are country and Church specific articles depending on emphasis each group puts on their particular beliefs.
+As you can see, at the above link, there are various versions of this Creed.
+Indeed, there are dozens of versions of Christian Creeds and Confessions of Faith.
+There are country and Church specific articles depending on the emphasis each group puts on their particular beliefs.